rombrew/phobia/README.md

 ## TODO

-* Try online estimation of stator windings resistance with KF.
 * Analyse of rapid transient modes.
 Introduce an iron saturation model if needed.
+* Analyse HFI operation on large current values.
+* Introduce an adjustment procedure of TVSE.
 * Make a detailed documentation.

 ## Current Status